 List of Best Java Alternatives

-This guide aims to provide Java developers with some ideas of great alternatives to Java.
+This guide aims to provide Java developers with some ideas for great alternatives to Java.
 It will show you both open-source and commercial platforms.
 As we have seen above, there are many downsides associated with using Java.
-So let’s look at the Java alternatives, especially those that address the said issues.
+So let’s look at the options, especially those that address the said issues.
+The following are the best Java alternatives:

 Some Java frameworks and tools can’t be used with Python, e.g., Java’s dependency injection framework (JSF) for web development; also, some libraries that are written in Java cannot be directly accessed from Python, such as JNI, which lets you access native code from Java so if your project needs to do something specific don’t forget to check whether the library of your choice has a python counterpart or not before deciding on using it.